-An operation that can be safely repeated is called idempotent [7].
+An operation that can be safely repeated is called idempotent [13].
 Idempotent operations can be recovered by resending the request message.
 However, a request resent to non-idempotent operations (such as bank transfer operations) triggers potentially incorrect executions.
 Our solution for nonidempotent operation is that when a failure happens, a resent message is replied with a copy of the previous processing result.

-In the example of Figure 8a, the WS-BPEL snippet receives a message m1, performs some (non-idempotent) processing, then replies with a message m^2 .
+In the example of Figure 6a, the WS-BPEL snippet receives a message m1, performs some (non-idempotent) processing, then replies with a message m^2 .
 The next incoming messages could be m3 or m4.
 If the initiator sends request m3 or m4, this implies that the initiator has successfully received the response message m^2 .
 If due to an interaction failure, for example, the initiator crashes and fails to receive the response message m_2 , the initiator can recover by resending request message m1.
-Thus, the responder can be aware of whether failures have happened by inspecting the incoming message.
-If the incoming message is a resent message, this implies that a failure happened in the previous interaction.
-In this section, we will first present our formal method of calculating the set of failure-resent messages at a state.
 We then transform the responder process to use a copy of the previous result as response.
-Figure 8b shows that in order to make a copy of the response message, we use an assign activity to keep the result value in a process variable \$copy.
-In the pick activity, we add an onMessage branch to accept the resent message m1and use the variable \$copy as the response.
+Figure 6b shows that in order to make a copy of the response message, we use an assign activity to keep the result value in a process variable \$copy.
+In the pick activity, we add an onMessage branch to accept the resent message m1 and use the variable \$copy as the response.
 However, a resent message could be sent multiple times before the response is ultimately received.
 We nest the pick activity in a while to cope with the duplicate resent message.
+A detailed discussion is in [7].
 Our process transformation algorithm is presented as follows.